Skip to content

 The Window Cleaner Edgeware Road Statue

-The southernmost part of the road forms part of the London Inner Ring Road and as such is part of the boundary of the London congestion charge zone.
-It is principally a shopping and residential area and is known by those who regularly use the London Underground as being one of the northern termini of the Northern Line.
-It has a bus garage, a shopping center called The Mall, a library, a large hospital, Edgware Community Hospital, and two streams, Edgware Brook and Deans Brook, which are tributaries of the Silk Stream, which in turn merges with the River Brent at the Welsh Harp.
+The southernmost section of the road forms part of the London Inner Ring Road and serves as a boundary for the London congestion charge zone.
+It is primarily a residential and shopping area and is recognized by regular London Underground users as one of the northern termini of the Northern Line.
+Edgware features amenities such as a bus garage, a shopping center called The Mall, a library, Edgware Community Hospital, and two streams named Edgware Brook and Deans Brook, which are tributaries of the Silk Stream.
+The Silk Stream, in turn, merges with the River Brent at the Welsh Harp.

-Finally, on the morning of Saturday the 31st of October the men had reached their goal, Marble Arch, almost one month after leaving their hometown of Jarrow.
-There they were met by Alderman William Thompson, The Mayor, Mr. Charles Perkins, the Town Clerk, and a number of Jarrow counselors who had arrived overnight by train.
-Apart from a few poor days, the weather had been on the marcher’s side for almost the full month.
-Sadly here at the end of the line, it let them down.
-London was in the grip of its worst downpour for months.
-So much so, that the men had to use their groundsheets as capes to protect themselves from the elements.
+Finally, on the morning of Saturday, October 31st, the men reached their destination, Marble Arch, nearly one month after leaving their hometown of Jarrow.
+They were greeted by Alderman William Thompson, the Mayor, Mr. Charles Perkins, the Town Clerk, and several Jarrow counselors who had arrived by train overnight.
+Aside from a few poor days, the weather had been mostly favorable throughout the month-long march.
+Unfortunately, as they reached the end of their journey, London experienced its heaviest downpour in months.
+The men had to use their groundsheets as capes to shield themselves from the elements.

-This then was the journey that has gone down in our history books.
-Some people are of the opinion the Jarrow March was a failure for the marches representing the population of Jarrow.
-My own opinion is it gave standing to a town that had been crippled by the loss of the very industry that England had depended on.
-So the way I see it Jarrow had nowhere else to go but up.
-The townspeople did the one thing no one else had done.
-A march where there was no politics involved a whole community (town) was represented by 200 men whose only crime was a need to work.
-This then was the Jarrow March.
-Whatever you may make of it?
+This is the journey that has been recorded in our history books.
+Some argue that the Jarrow March was a failure in terms of representing the population of Jarrow.
+However, in my opinion, it brought recognition to a town that had been devastated by the decline of the very industry that England relied upon.
+Jarrow had nowhere to go but up.
+The townspeople accomplished something that no one else had done—a march devoid of politics, with 200 men representing an entire community whose only crime was the desperate need for employment.
+This was the Jarrow March.
+Interpret it as you will.

-For those individuals among us who like facts and figures, the Jarrow Appeal for donations brought them £1,567.
+For those individuals who like facts and figures, the Jarrow Appeal for donations brought them £1,567.
 0. 5p old English pounds shillings & pence, before decimalization.

-If you do have an interest in who made donations to the marchers see the bottom of the page.
+If you are interested in who made donations to the marchers see the bottom of the page.

 Marble Arch London